 You could easily spend a full day in Sovereign Hill, there is so much to do and experience.
 And to make the experience all worthwhile, you should take your time.
 Some attractions are quite popular, and you may have to wait in line.
-However, I only had 4 hours there and that was sufficient to get a good overview.
+However, I only had 4 hours thereafter my cookie-decorating class at Miss Biscuit and that was sufficient to get a good overview.
 Indeed, I had time to take lots of photos and to walk all over the village.
 So, I would say that a half day is a minimum, and if you have children, maybe allow a bit more.

 Overall, this visit of Sovereign Hill was a blast.
 I’m always wary of tourist attractions but this was very interesting and enriching.
 I loved the handmade industries of Sovereign Hill.
 Whilst Sovereign Hill would be great for children, the enjoyment is accessible to all.

 If you want to extend your road trip to Victoria, I highly recommend visiting the Great Ocean Road.

 Great Ocean Road